remkohdev/watson-nlp-for-embed/docs/index.md

 ## Work with IBM Build Lab

-If you have any questions or want to work on your solution with us 1-on-1, you can contact us via the [DSCE site](https://dsce.ibm.com/).
+If you have any questions or want to work on your solution with us 1-on-1, talk with your seller.
+Alternatively you can contact us via the [DSCE site](https://dsce.ibm.com/).

   ![DSCE - Contact Us](images/27-dsce-contactus.png)